benjaminweymouth/Proof-of-Authority-Blockchain-Project/Blockchain Case Study/README.md

 ## Conclusions

 It's clear the BlockStream is creating and distributing revolutionary technology that will allow greater and faster participation in the fintech, blockchain and cryptocurrency spaces.
-There are products and services which have appeal to both the B2B and the B2C communities.
+There are products and services which have appeal to both individuals, cryptocurrency communities and corporations.
 They create and facilitate blockchain and cryptocurrency infrastructure, making it possible for more people to acheive more, in a smaller amount of time.

 Some challenges still remain for this fledgling crypto unicorn.
 The firm is still subject to the sluggishness of the BitCoin network and is still vulnerable to network failures and outages.
 If it is promoting itself as a stabilizing force, then it must address security concerns and network vulnerabilities quickly.
 It is also subject to pressure from competing platforms such as Ethereum and other cryptocurrency platforms and smart contract providers.